The Voice of the Child and Family

 6. Referral Process

-The referral process is by phone contact to NYAS on 0808 808 1001.
-Referral information will be taken over the phone, and no forms are required.
+The referral process is by phone contact to NYAS on 0808 808 1001 or via the Online Portal.

-Young people are also able to self-refer using this number if they wish.
+Young people are also able to self-refer if they wish.

 7. Capture of Information